typex1/Kiro-CLI-install-small-tmp/README.md

 chmod u+x ./install-kiro-cli.sh
 ./install-kiro-cli.sh
 ```

-<br/>Next, select "Use with Builder ID", and follow the instructions on the command line.
+### Next, select "Use with Builder ID", and follow the instructions on the command line.